 Adoption fraud refers to any form of intentional misrepresentation or an illegal act in the area of adoption.
-Prospective birth families, adopting parents, and adoption professionals are each capable of adoption fraud:
+Prospective birth parents, adopting parents, and adoption professionals are all capable of adoption fraud.

-- A prospective birth mother may promise her unborn child to multiple adopting families and accept money from each family while having no intention to make an adoption plan for her child.
+- An expectant parent may promise her unborn child to multiple adopting families and accept money from each family while having no intention to make an adoption plan for her child.

 - An adoption agency may require adopting parents to pay exorbitant fees and then not provide the services promised.